"A", "B", "C", "D", "E", "F", "G"/"H", "I"/"J"/"K"/"L", "M"/"N"/"O",

 Ionosphere: A partially conducting region of the Earths atmosphere between 50 kms and 400 kms high.

-Lambda: Greek lower case letter.
-Used to represent a wavelength with reference to electrical dimensions in antenna work. linearly polarized antennas, Antennas that produce only one polarization.
+Lambda: Used to represent a wavelength with reference to electrical dimensions in antenna work.
+Represented by the Greek lower case, 11th letter.

 Line of sight: [LOS].
 The transmission path of a wave that travels directly from the transmitting antenna to the receiving antenna.